BahyAllaAllam/binary_trees/README.md

 ### Print function

-To match the examples in the tasks, you are given[this function](https://github.com/alx-tools/0x1C.c) This function is used only for visualization purposes.
+To match the examples in the tasks, you are given [this function](https://github.com/alx-tools/0x1C.c).
+This function is used only for visualization purposes.
 You don’t have to push it to your repo.
-It may not be used during the correction
+It may not be used during the correction.